 The tournament from 1960 up until 2000 was known as the CEV Women's Champions Cup but since has been known as the CEV Women's Champions League.
 In the early years, it was the Soviet Union and Russian clubs who dominated but that has shifted and it's now the Italian and Turkish clubs who have had all the recent success.

-This season's tournament will be the 65th edition of the competition and everyone will be looking to end the dominance of the Italian and Turkish clubs.
+This season's tournament will be the 66th edition of the competition, and everyone will be looking to end the dominance of the Italian and Turkish clubs.

 CEV Women's Champions League Preview

-The Panthers (Imoco Volley) from Conegliano made it third-time lucky in 2021 when landing their first Champions League title having previously been beaten in both the 2017 & 2019 finals but it was back to losing ways in 2022, they failed to make the 2023 final, however, they are the reigning champions having won it in 2024.
+The Panthers (Imoco Volley) from Conegliano made it third-time lucky in 2021 when landing their first Champions League title having previously been beaten in both the 2017 & 2019 finals.

-Turkish side VakıfBank Istanbul has now won back-to-back titles on two occasions within the last six seasons (2017-18 & 2022-23), they will be looking for a better season after failing to make it past the quarter-finals in 2024.
+Turkish side VakıfBank Istanbul has now won back-to-back titles on two occasions within the last six seasons (2017-18 & 2022-23).
+They will be looking for a better season after finishing fourth last season.

 Most Successful CEV Women's Champions League Nations